-An examination of the relation between psychology and physical health.
-The course covers basic theory, research, and application of psychological principles to physical health.
-This includes examining the role of personality type, emotional reactions, social support, and other factors as they affect the immune system and other health-defense mechanisms.
-Special focus will also be given to the role of Eastern and Western cultural philosophies on health and well-being.
+An examination of the relation between psychology and health.
+The course covers basic theory, research, and application of psychological principles to health using a biopsychosocial model.
+Special focus will also be given to community-engaged work around health in the local community.
 Prerequisite: PSY 2012